 Nowadays it is easy to get flights to Indonesia.
 There are various airlines you can choose: either Indonesian airlines such as Garuda Indonesia Airways, Lion Air, and Citilink, or global airlines such as Singapore Airways, Air Asia, Lufthansa, KLM, Emirates, Malaysia Airlines, Qantas and many more.

-You also can request Visa on Arrival in this airport.
-If you fly with Garuda Indonesia Airways, they provide the Visa on Arrival form during the flight so you can speed up the process.
+You can request Visa on Arrival [VOA] in Soekarno Hatta International Airport.
+If you fly with Garuda Indonesia Airways, usually the crews have VOA form on hand, hence, you can speed up the process.
 But, before you do that, check whether you are eligible for Indonesia Visa on Arrival.

 Whenever I travel by plane, I always try to find the cheapest flight available, without ignoring safety.
 Over the years I learned that there are two kinds of cheap filghts: low cost carrier and connecting flight.

 There are several low cost carrier operated in Indonesia.
 Among them are: Air Asia, Citilink, Lion Air, Batik Air, Wings Air and Sriwijaya Air.
 As low cost carriers, they offer several promotion programs every year.
 So, if you plan ahead of time, you can save a lot.
 But, once you buy the ticket, you can not make any changes, or it will be very costly to change it.
 On the other hand, the airlines can change the schedules and you must follow the new schedule.
 So, think wisely whether the low price is worth your time or not.

 The next option to get cheap flight to Indonesia is to find a connecting flight.
 For example, once I flew with Lufthansa from Jakarta to Bangkok.
 It was the cheapest flight because Lufthansa wanted to fill in the empty seats between Jakarta and Bangkok, since Bangkok was a transit hub only while the final destination was Frankfurt.
 The drawback of this kind of flight is inconvenient time of arrival, in my case I arrived at midnight.